emily1618/Data-Portfolio/Investing/README.md

 port_wts = [i*100 for i in port_wts]
 ```

 In the final output, we will need to find the price of the stock with the minimal weight (or weight closest to 1).
-This is the one_price of function.
+This is the one_price parameter:
 ```
 get_port_shares(one_price, force_one, wts, prices)